Louis Kessler's

 by Don Dailey, Larry Kaufman and Mark Lefler

-Commercial engine, considered one of the top three.
+Commercial engine, formerly known as Komodo which was onsidered one of the top three.

 home